saiwolf/FlashMessage/README.md

 ## Requirements

 1. An ASP.NET Web App.
 Razor Pages and/or MVC supported.
-2. Bootstrap 4.6 or Bootstrap 5.1.
+2. Bootstrap 5.x.

 ## Example Apps

-The `BS4.FlashMessage.TestingApp` and `BS5.FlashMessage.TestingApp` folders contain ASP.NET 5 Web Apps that show
-off the Flash Message and Form Alert features.
-They contain both Razor Pages and MVC Examples.
+The `FlashMessage.TestingApp` folder contains an ASP.NET Web App that show off the Flash Message and Form Alert features.
+It contains both Razor Pages and MVC Examples.

-The `BS4` app uses Bootstrap 4.6.x and the `BS5` app uses Bootstrap 5.1.x

-The example apps utilize [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) (located at [https://localhost:5001/swagger/](https://localhost:5001/swagger/)) to show the MVC endpoints currently mapped.
+The example app utilizes [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) (located at [https://localhost:5001/swagger/](https://localhost:5001/swagger/)) to show the MVC endpoints currently mapped.

-They also utilize [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) for better logging all around.
+It also utilizes [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) for better logging all around.

-### Running the Example Apps
+### Running the Example App

-1. Change directory to either one of the example apps.
+1. Change directory to the example app.
 2. Execute `dotnet run`

 ## LICENSE